Cancer is complex — there is no routine basal cell carcinoma, nor is there ever a routine way to treat it.

 At the OSUCCC – James, basal cell carcinoma patients have a team of experts spanning a broad range of medical disciplines, including dermatologists, molecular and biological pathologists, medical oncologists, surgical oncologists, radiation oncologists, geneticists, nutritionists and more.
 Many of our experts also help write the national clinical guidelines for treatments.

-As one of only four cancer centers in the country funded by the National Cancer Institute to conduct both phase I and phase II clinical trials, the OSUCCC – James offers patients access to more clinical trials than nearly any other cancer hospital in the country and to more of the latest, most targeted, most effective treatment options —many that are available nowhere else but at the OSUCCC – James.
+As one of only a few cancer centers in the country funded by the National Cancer Institute to conduct both phase I and phase II clinical trials, the OSUCCC – James offers patients access to more clinical trials than nearly any other cancer hospital in the country and to more of the latest, most targeted, most effective treatment options —many that are available nowhere else but at the OSUCCC – James.